|This cabinet photograph of Captain Charles Hay of the 36th United States Infantry Regiment was taken in San 1872 as

 rank of Captain, and was confirmed 15 January 1889.

-The following September he reported for duty at Denver, Colorado, where is is at present stationed as Purchasing
+The following September he reported for duty at Denver, Colorado, where he is at present stationed as Purchasing

 Commissary of Subsistence.